Amazon Has Removed The Minimum Purchase Requirement For Free Shipping Just In Time For The Holidays

-Halloween is behind us.
-November is upon us.
-And the holidays are officially here.
-If you are waiting til the day after Thanksgiving to start your Christmas shopping, you will likely be too late for some of the hottest items this year.
+Halloween is behind us, November is upon us, and the holidays are officially here.
+If you are waiting until the day after Thanksgiving to start your Christmas shopping, you will likely be too late for some of the hottest items this year.
 That’s why you should already be making your list and checking it twice to find out if Amazon will be able to offer it cheaper and faster.

 To help facilitate the upcoming buying frenzy, Amazon has dropped its requirement of a minimum purchase for free shipping.
 Those shipping fees can add up and contribute greatly to your overall credit card burden.
 Free shipping is a gift to the giver.